Quick Read

 What to watch next

-• Agenda Posting: Monitor the BoardDocs link 48–72 hours prior to the meeting for the specific list of resolutions.
+- Document release: Monitor the BoardDocs link 48–72 hours prior to the meeting for the full agenda packet.

 Beyond the brief